saidortigoza/TC1031-Actividades-Formativas/README.md

 * They always make app runs faster.

-* They can use exceptions.

 * They can be written and read as linear code.

 ## Question 2

 ### Which of the following is not true for suspend functions.?

-* An ordinary function annotated with the suspend keyword.

-* A function that can be called inside coroutines.

-* While a suspend function is running, the calling thread is suspended.

 * Suspend functions must always run in the background.